America: Imagine the World Without Her: Critical response

-Joe Leydon, reviewing for Variety, called America "a slick, sprawling celebration of American exceptionalism that could, much like its predecessor, make a bundle by rigorously reinforcing the deeply held beliefs and darkest suspicions of its target audience".
+Joe Leydon of Variety gave America one and a half stars out of five, calling it "a slick, sprawling celebration of American exceptionalism that could, much like its predecessor, make a bundle by rigorously reinforcing the deeply held beliefs and darkest suspicions of its target audience".
 Leydon said the acting in the historical re-enactments was of inconsistent quality.
 The critic found that D'Souza gave screen time to those with whom he disagreed, but said, "For the most part, however, D'Souza gives the impression of someone obsessed with whitewashing any and all dark chapters in U.S. history books."
 Leydon commended the documentary's "tech values" as well as composer Bryan E. Miller's opening theme.
-The Hollywood Reporter's Stephen Farber said D'Souza overstated "anti-American tenets ostensibly running rampant in our society" and that his responses to critiques of America "aren't very convincing".
+The Hollywood Reporter's Stephen Farber also gave the film one and a half stars out of five, saying that D'Souza overstated "anti-American tenets ostensibly running rampant in our society" and that his responses to critiques of America "aren't very convincing".
 Farber said of the film's production quality, "The battle scenes are competent but no more than that, and the performances are perfunctory at best."
 Farber said the historical re-enactments would not impress moviegoers who had seen many other historical films, though he called Ben Huddleston's cinematography "striking".
 The critic concluded, "Here is one more dubious piece of agitprop that will delight the author's fans and have very little impact on his opponents."
-Metacritic scored each trade paper's review of the film to be 30 out of 100.

-Metacritic assessed reviews from The A.V.
-Club, Indiewire's The Playlist, Slant Magazine, and TheWrap as fully negative with no merit given.
-TheWraps James Rocchi said the documentary had straw man arguments favoring D'Souza and had anecdotes in place of data, "The film is intellectually and factually spurious, in addition to being... deeply self-serving."
+TheWrap's James Rocchi gave the film a negative review, saying that the documentary had straw man arguments favoring D'Souza and had anecdotes in place of data, "The film is intellectually and factually spurious, in addition to being... deeply self-serving."
 Rocchi called America "technically inept" with "clumsy" editing and added, "The sound mix is incomprehensibly sloppy.
 Graphics look slapdash; historical recreations are either cheap-looking, unintentionally funny, or both."
 The critic said while liberal filmmaker Michael Moore "may be self-important at his worst", that he could direct a better film than D'Souza and Sullivan.
 The A.V.
-Club's David Ehrlich also said America had straw man arguments, "[D'Souza and Sullivan are] hellbent on pacifying the American guilt they believe was responsible for Obama's election, desperately attempting to assuage the national conscience about the evils of colonialism, capitalism, and racism."
+Club's David Ehrlich also gave the film a negative review, saying that America had straw man arguments, "[D'Souza and Sullivan are] hellbent on pacifying the American guilt they believe was responsible for Obama's election, desperately attempting to assuage the national conscience about the evils of colonialism, capitalism, and racism."
 Ehrlich said, "It's admirable that D'Souza is so willing to engage people who don't share his perspective, but his editing and the instructive music with which he pushes it suggest that he's not particularly interested in what they have to say."